 3. Use Unboxing Videos

-On YouTube there are almost 40 unboxing videos with over 10 million views, showing that people don’t want to just see the end product.
+On YouTube there are many unboxing videos with millions of views, showing that people don’t want to just see the end product.

 Have you thought about how you can make your unboxing experience unique?
 You probably spend so much time packaging parcels, it’s a good idea to sit down and open one up to see your items from a consumer lens.